lidofinance/lido-oracle/README.md

    ```

    Replace `{tag}` with the image version and `{type}` with one of the two types of oracles: accounting or ejector.
-   Additionally, use the check type from the [previous checks](#checks-before-running)
-   to ensure the environment is ready to run the oracle.

 > **Note**: of course, you can pass env variables without using `.env` file.
 > For example, you can run the container using the following command: